-Appam and Stew
+Appam And Stew

-Soft and cushiony in the centre and crispy around the edges, appams are made to soak up stews and curries.
-But its match made in heaven is the Keralan stew, rich with coconut milk and with a mild hit of green chilli.
+Soft and cushiony in the center and crispy around the edges, appams are made to soak up stews and curries.
+But its match made in heaven is the Keralan stew, rich with coconut milk and with a mild hit of green chili.
 While this is a breakfast meal in most Syrio-Christian homes, you can have it at any time of the day.
 An essential to experiencing the food in Kerala, don’t give this one a miss!

 Paragon: With outlets in both Dubai and Kerala doing swimmingly well, Paragon has somewhat of a cult following.
 You’ll have a hard time choosing but take it from us, their appam and stew is a must-have.

-Tracing its roots to the Muslim Mopplah community, Malabar biryani is enjoyed by everyone, irrespective of creed or religion.
+Tracing its roots to the Muslim Mopplah community, Malabar biryani is enjoyed by everyone irrespective of creed or religion.
 The quest for delicious biryani brings them to Kerala, and the malabar biryani is their gold at the end of the rainbow.

 Paragon Restaurant: Yes, this is enough of an institution to have a second mention in our blog.
 Founded in 1939, Paragon has only gotten better over the years.
 This is the place to stuff yourself with malabar biryani.

 Erachi Ularthiyathu is the traditional name for this popular dish.
 A mouthful to pronounce?
 Don’t worry, the only mouthful you’ll need to worry about is shoveling down as many mouthfuls of this dish as possible!
 Chunks of beef are slowly stir-fried with a delectable mixture of coconut, curry leaves, spices and green chilly.